-Zelle moved to Paris in 1905 to become an exotic dancer.
-She made up a background story for herself and changed her name to Mata Hari.
-She had lived in Malaysia with her husband for several years and used this knowledge for her stories.
+Zelle moved to Paris in 1905 and become an exotic dancer.
+There, she changed her name to Mata Hari and invented a background story.
+She had lived in Malaysia with her husband for several years and used this knowledge as a source for her stories.

 Despite her success, she was not careful with money and relied on gifts from men.

-She was in Berlin when the war broke out and eventually left for Amsterdam.
+Zelle was in Berlin when the war started and eventually left for Amsterdam.

-Hari had a large number of lovers, many of whom were military officers.
-She used these connections to spy for Germany beginning in 1916.
+She had a large number of lovers, many of whom were military officers.

 Historians believe she didn’t pass along any information that was damaging and that her trial was riddled with prejudice and rumor.

 A collection of Zelle’s letters paints a picture of an abused wife and a scapegoat.